csumbBigData/csumbBigData.github.io/_posts/2016-5-10-tools_sqoop.md

 ---
 # Using Sqoop

-Sqoop is a tool to migrate data from a MySQL database management system into the Haddop file system (HDFS).
-It works much like any other tool installed wit Hadoop, and requires a command with arguments.
+Sqoop is a tool to migrate data from structured datastores into the Haddop file system (HDFS).
+It works much like any other tool installed with Hadoop, and requires a command with arguments.

 ## Using Sqoop on Oracle 12c
 An example command, run on our system looks like this: